RyanTheunissen/EDC-PoC/README.md

 # EDC Proof of Concept (EDC-PoC)

-This project demonstrates a simple setup of **Provider** and **Consumer** connectors using Docker, Azure Blob Storage, Vault, and Minio.
+This project demonstrates a simple setup of **Provider** and **Consumer** connectors.

 ---

 ## Build Project

+Generate the Gradle wrapper.

+./gradlew wrapper

+Build JARs:

+./gradlew build

-Generate the Gradle wrapper and build shadow JARs:
+Or build only shadow JARs:

 ./gradlew :consumer:shadowJar
 ./gradlew :provider:shadowJar